AlessioMinerva/AlessioMinerva/README.md

 ---

 ### 🌱 **Learning & Growing**
-I’m committed to expanding my expertise and staying at the cutting edge of DevOps practices.
+I’m committed to expanding my expertise and staying at the cutting edge of DevOps practices and more.

-### Certificate
+### Certificates

 <!--START_SECTION:badges-->
 <!--END_SECTION:badges-->